-You will complete the form at the end of your first semester to formalize the committee who will guide you through the MFA program.
-You may invite the members of your first-semester mentoring committee to serve as the Supervisory Committee, or you may invite other regular faculty members to serve.
+You will complete the form at the end of your first semester to formalize the committee to guide you through the MFA program.
+You may invite your first-semester mentoring committee members to serve as the Supervisory Committee, or you may invite other regular faculty members to serve.